faithvoid/HerculesDJ4Set-ReMiXXX/README.md

 ## Working:
 - All buttons work as expected.
-- Jogwheels (need to apply a bit of pressure, light scratching doesn't work yet)
+- Jogwheels (need to apply a bit of pressure, light scratching doesn't work yet, any help would be appreciated!)
-- Hotcue, Sync + Mic On LEDs (loop LEDs, pitch LEDs, etc. coming soon!)
+- LEDs: Hotcue, Sync, Recording, Mic On, Play (flashes to BPM), Cue (flashes to on-screen Cue), Headphone Cue / Pre-Fader Listen

 ## To Do:
 - Add light jogwheel scratch code.